Performance related pay policies are starting to unravel…

 Mastering independent learning is what will ultimately make you students more resilient and less likely to give excuses for missing deadlines and failing to complete work.
 Furthermore, it will enable the students to go beyond what you as the teacher are able to achieve, in the limited number of hours that you see them in the classroom.

 In reality, the Flipped Learning method of delivery, when approached sensibly, reduces the incidence of missed deadlines, challenges students further within a sequence of lessons and REDUCES WORKLOAD!
 That’s right – it’s that magic wand we’ve been searching for.
+You can click here to read my Seven Ways To Reduce Teaching Workload.

 Why is Flipped Learning important?